mission-liao/dingo/docs/guide/role.md

 ![Image Of Flow](https://docs.google.com/drawings/d/1Ga6j9gNo-dU7OMe8FLNmwYkRLH_OupWs_10SFJ3igXQ/pub?w=795&h=362)

-The key to scaling is independence.
-Divide a big procedure into smaller ones, and make each one of them isolated from each other.
+The key to scaling dividing a big procedure into smaller ones, and making each one of them isolated from each other.
 For a function in #golang, we can devide it into three parts:
 ```go
 //         passing arguments      receiving return values
 //                |                          |